Frequently Asked Questions

-As our charitable donation to support teachers and students during the pandemic, Bedtime Math is happy to offer Fun Factor free of charge for the 2020-21 school year.
-This includes free live online training and a classroom kit of materials shipped at no cost to you.
+As our charitable donation to support teachers and students during the pandemic, Bedtime Math Foundation is happy to offer Fun Factor free of charge for the 2020-21 school year.
+This includes free live online training and classroom materials shipped at no cost to you.

-What kinds of math activities do you offer?
+What kinds of math activities do your professional development sessions demonstrate?

-We offer a variety of hands-on, standards-based activities for grades K-5.
+Fun Factor professional development sessions feature a variety of dynamic, standards-based activities for grades K-5.
 All activities address key concepts that are developmentally appropriate for each grade and align with standards that enrich any math curriculum.
 We zero in on mathematical operations and concepts that many kids struggle with including multiplication, division and fractions.

 Why is a hands-on approach to math important?

 Experiencing math through play activates parts of the brain that enable students to solidify math concepts that they don’t always understand simply by doing worksheets.
 We start with the fun and roll in the math to help kids deepen their understanding and appreciation for math.
 This reduces anxiety and encourages life-long math exploration.

 Will this count towards my professional development requirement?

 It depends on your school district.
 We are more than happy to provide documentation of your attendance at any of our trainings.

 How many professional development sessions do you plan to host, and when will they be offered?